sociomantic-tsunami/beaver/README.md

-It will install the DMD version as requested via the `DMD` environment variable (by injecting the `DMD_PKG` docker argument and environment variable to the docker image generation, as well as calling `apt-get update && apt-get install` with the requested DMD version for you.
+It will install the DMD version as requested via the `DMD` environment variable (by injecting the `DMD_PKG` docker argument and environment variable to the docker image generation, as well as calling `apt update && apt install` with the requested DMD version for you.

 Wildcards are supplied to `apt` as-is, which makes it possible to install latest package which version string matches: